Xochistlahuaca: History

-There is evidence that Xochislahuaca was the capital of an Amuzgo dominion, which was subject in part to the Mixtec province of Ayacastla when the Aztecs arrived in the 15th century.
+There is evidence that Xochistlahuaca was the capital of an Amuzgo dominion, which was subject in part to the Mixtec province of Ayacastla when the Aztecs arrived in the 15th century.
 While Ayacastla was subjugated, the Amuzgos were never completely or directly under the control of the Aztecs.
 However, because of Aztec domination of the area, the name Xochistlahuaca comes from Nahuatl and means "plain of flowers."
 This is also the case for "Amuzgo" which means "where there are books," probably referring to the Xochistlahuaca's role as an administrative center.
 Much of the Amuzgo concentration in this region is due to the displacement of these people from the coast, first by Mixtec expansion, then by Spanish domination.
 Lastly, escaped slaves and their descendants came to dominate former Amuzgo lands, especially in what is now Cuajinicuilapa.
 The community of Cozoyoapan was founded by displaced Amuzgos in the colonial period from what is now San Nicolás in Cuajinicuilapa.

 The area was conquered by Pedro de Alvarado in 1522.
 After the Spanish conquest, many indigenous in Guerrero died of disease and war, leaving the Amuzgos as one of only four ethnic groups to survive.
 In 1522, Xochistlahuaca had a population of about 20,000 but in 1582, this was down to 200 Amuzgos before recovering later in the colonial period.
 The Amuzgos were integrated into colonial rule via evangelization.
 In 1563, the town was named an administrative and religious center, similar to its role in the pre Hispanic era.
 During the 16th century, it was subject to Oaxaca city (then called Antequera) then it became part of the Puebla province.
 In the 17th century, it became part of the Chilapa diocese under Puebla and in 1884, it lost its status as a religious center.

 During the Mexican War of Independence, Vicente Guerrero and his troops passed through the area in 1812, stopping at the Cerro Verde to reorganize and supply.
 In 1821, it became part of the Capitanía General del Sur, but then went back to Puebla in 1823 as part of the municipality of Ometepec.
 When the state of Guerrero was created in 1849, the town was made the seat of a municipality, which was then ratified in 1872.
 However, the seat was moved to Abasolo in 1873.
 In 1932, the town became a seat of a municipality again, this time separating from Ometepec.
 This was recertified in 1934.